Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    `SCREENSHOT OF TEXT TEASER DATA SOURCE`

-### Map component visual elements to data fields
+### Map component visual elements to Text data fields

 The component that was created in the previous tutorials uses static data in XM Cloud Components.
 As part of using our new data template, we need to map this Text Teaser data source to the visual elements in XM Cloud Components.
+We are going to start by mapping the headline and subheadline text fields.

 1. Switch to the **Components** tab in the top menu to launch the Components visual builder.
 1. Scroll to the section labelled **Basic Components**.
 This section will list all the components we have made available in the Basic Components section.
 Currently, there is only the **Text Teaser**.